 Breaking into corporate photography can be a great way to get your freelance game on!
 Most companies are now shying away from the classically stiff studio headshot photography, and want a more modern, friendly images to share on their websites and social media accounts.
 Many large corporations are also interested in event, meeting and team photography!
 The opportunities are endless.

 How to make money: Talk to ALL of the people in your circle because there are bound to be a few working for big businesses!
-Mention that you’d like to break into corporate photography, and that you can offer a discount on your photography services.
+Mention that you’d like to break into headshot or corporate photography, and that you can offer a discount on your photography services.
 Many times, these companies don’t negotiate pricing, meaning you can charge a competitive price and not feel bad about it.

 For example, if there is a department of eight people, offer your regular headshot session price and include the meeting and the group shots for free (so they feel like they’re getting a deal).
 In terms of time, I recently did just that, eight people (you can determine the number of images for each person), group shots, and meeting photography.
 It took about three hours on site, one hour of travel, and roughly two hours of editing.
 So determine your hourly rate based on how much time it will take you. $1400/7 hours = $200/hour!
 Not bad for a day’s worth of work, don’t you think?

 Landscape photography can be great for those freelance photographers that like to work alone!
 Nothing gets old about seeing a beautiful landscape/cityscape of your favorite place.
 These can be great for calendars, postcards, and printing to sell in a photography shop!
 Read this great tutorial for more on how to make your landscape photos pop!